Skip to main content

 For Promotional Purposes Only: Minimum of one-year full-time professional caseworker experience obtained in a social services agency at the Social Case Worker I level.

-Level IV: Education and or Experience: Bachelor’s degree with a major in a human behavioral sciences field.
+Level III: Bachelor’s degree with a major in a human behavioral sciences field.
 Major course work is the equivalent of 30 semester hours or 45 quarter hours in either development of human behavior, child development, family intervention techniques, diagnostic measures or therapeutic techniques.
 Examples of such major course work are social work, psychology, sociology, guidance and counseling, and child development.
-Minimum of one-year full time, paid experience obtained in a social services agency at a Case Worker III Level.
+Minimum of two years of progressively responsible, full-time, professional case worker experience, appropriate to the assignment, acquired after the degree in a public or private social services agency.
+Substitutions: A master’s degree in social work or human behavioral sciences field may substitute for one year of the required work experience, one year of work experience must be received after the master’s degree.
+For Promotional Purposes Only: Minimum of one year full-time professional caseworker experience obtained in a social services agency at the Social Case Worker II level.

 Additional Requirements: